 However, the big fear is what else is lurking beneath the frozen soil.

-People and animals have been buried in permafrost for centuries, so it is conceivable that other infectious agents could be unleashed.
-For instance, scientists have discovered intact 1918 Spanish flu virus in corpses buried in mass graves in Alaska's tundra.
+scientists have discovered intact 1918 Spanish flu virus in corpses buried in mass graves in Alaska's tundra.
 Smallpox and the bubonic plague are also likely buried in Siberia.

 In a 2011 study, Boris Revich and Marina Podolnaya wrote: "As a consequence of permafrost melting, the vectors of deadly infections of the 18th and 19th Centuries may come back, especially near the cemeteries where the victims of these infections were buried."